Guilherme2020/resume/README.md

 - GitFlow.
 - Tests e2e using Cypress.
 - Use of agile methodology
-- Maintenance in BackEnd using NestJS.
+- Maintenance in BackEnd using NestJS/TypeORM,Docker.

 **Front-End Developer**: Publishing company CEV _12/2019 - 02/2020_